chadhietala/hedgehog/README.md

 compile them into corresponding vanilla js files.

 The templates will be available in the JST namespace and relative to the filepath of the raw template.
-For instance:

-    // file: templates/user/profile.js
+For instance: Let's say we created a template and saved it as `./templates/user/profile.js`:

     <h1>{{ name }}</h1>

 Now all you need to do is include the compiled templates and use them